asciidoctor/asciidoctor-kroki/README.md

 | `kroki-fetch-diagram` | Define if we should download (and save on the disk) the images from the Kroki server.<br/>This feature is not available when running in the browser. | `false`
 | `kroki-http-method` | Define how we should get the image from the Kroki server.
 Possible values:<br/><ul><li>`get`: always use GET requests</li><li>`post`: always use POST requests</li><li>`adaptive`: use a POST request if the URI length is longer than 4096 characters, otherwise use a GET request</li></ul> | `adaptive` |
 | `kroki-plantuml-include` | A file that will be included at the top of all PlantUML diagrams as if `!include file` was used.
 This can be useful when you want to define a common skin for all your diagrams.
 The value can be a path or a URL. |  |

+**❗ IMPORTANT:**
+`kroki-fetch-diagram` and `kroki-plantuml-include` are only available when safe mode is `server` or lower.
+If you want to learn more about Asciidoctor safe modes: https://docs.asciidoctor.org/asciidoctor/latest/safe-modes/

 ### Default configuration

 By default, images are generated as SVG when possible.